How to go on holiday with a baby

 For most new parents, the thought of taking a baby on a plane is enough to stop you from actually going on holiday.

 These tips will give you the confidence to make the booking and prep for your first flight with your baby:

-It’s always great to get access to the exit row for longer flights to make the most of the on-board bassinets, but if you have missed out on this option, book a window seat.
-Checking out what’s happening outside is a good distraction and it’s a lot easier to feed your little one with less disruptions from other passengers.
+It’s always great to get access to the exit row for longer flights to make the most of the onboard bassinets, but if you have missed out on this option, book a window seat.
+Checking out what’s happening outside is a good distraction and it’s a lot easier to feed your little one with fewer disruptions from other passengers.

 Arrive earlier than you normally would as everything takes longer with a little person in tow (especially when you need time to drop off your pram, car seat or Portacot at oversized baggage and time for unexpected nappy changes).

 Bring a travel bag for your pram as it makes wheeling around airports much easier.
 If you don’t want to lug around a pram for the whole holiday, go for a baby carrier instead.
 Carriers are a lot easier to get your around the airport and you will have two hands-free.